Cecypo-Tech/ERPNext-PowerPlay/README.md

  - The inbuilt Report Designer makes it easy to drag and drop and implement custom sorting or visibility rules!
  - Easily create a thermal receipt template (provided in the Layout-Samples folder) for Roll-Paper/thermal paper printer.
  - Easily implement Kitchen Order Tickets (KOT), picking slips, etc as you need.
+ - HINT: Ensure your JSON DATA SOURCE is in the format `[ "data": { "name": "INV-007"...` as shown in the image below.
 ![Report Designer](https://i.imgur.com/dcXvEbn.png)
 ## Usage/Examples